 Candidates are expected to note that only half the loan interest has been paid, and accrue for the other $4,000.
 Examiners generally indicate in some way that the loan stock/debentures have been in issue for the whole year if they want this adjustment to be made.
-Second, the interest is a current liability and the loan stock/debentures are a non-current liability.
+Second, the interest is a finance cost in the statement of profit or loss ($8,000) and the accrued interest ($4,000) is a current liability and the loan stock/debentures ($100,000) are a non-current liability.
 Present them appropriately and don’t combine them.

 Methods of depreciation

-There are two main methods of depreciation which are tested in basic level examinations:
+There are two main methods of depreciation which are tested in the Foundation level exams:

 - straight line method – a percentage of cost (or cost less residual value) is charged each year

-- reducing balance method – a percentage is charged on the written down value (cost less accumulated depreciation to date).
+- reducing balance method – a percentage is charged on the carrying amount (cost less accumulated depreciation to date).

-The balance sheet shows the cost, accumulated depreciation (the figure in the trial balance plus the current year’s charge from the income statement), and net book value.
+The statement of financial position shows the cost, accumulated depreciation (the figure in the trial balance brought forward from the end of the previous accounting period, plus the current year’s charge from the statement of profit or loss), and the carrying amount.
 The easiest way to present this is as a table, as follows (figures invented):

 The underlying ledger accounts